 - We are in a business park near the intersection of E Hennepin Ave and I-35W. - Enter the business park from E Hennepin Ave. - Our suite is inside the business park and does not face the street. - Once in the lot, take your first right and travel 300 feet to reach the building.

 Parking, transit and bike options

 - The building has free public parking. - Nearby bus routes include the 61, 25, and 4. - Bike racks are located in the front of the building.
-A Nice Ride hub is located nearby.

 From the North